-New museums, a big opening festival, a modernist trail across Germany, exhibitions and much more besides: read here about the major initiatives and highlights in the Centenary Programme.
+New museums, a big opening festival, a modernist trail across Germany, exhibitions and much more besides: read here about the highlights in the Centenary Programme.

 From 16 until 24 January 2019 the opening festival for 100 years of Bauhaus at Berlin’s Akademie der Künste will invite visitors on a creative and experimental journey around the legendary Bauhaus stage.

 The exhibitions and events in the bauhaus imaginista series will trace the impact of the Bauhaus and the responses it elicited in the context of major geopolitical shifts down the twentieth century.

 Grand Tour of Modernism

 From north to south, from east to west, the Grand Tour will guide visitors through a hundred places and a hundred years of modernist architecture.

 Since the 2016/17 school year, nine Bauhaus Agents have been forging new paths of educational communication by teaming up with more than 30 partner schools and the three Bauhaus institutions in Berlin, Dessau and Weimar.